BetonQuest/BetonQuest/documentation/Participate/SetupIDE.md

 double-click on `BetonQuest/Lifecycle/verify`.
 You can then find the jar in the folder `/target/artifacts`

-If you want to build without checking our requirements and just want a jar, you can execute `package` instead, but you need to successfully run `verify`, before you make a PR (Pull Request) on GitHub!
+If you want to build without checking our requirements and just want a jar, you can execute `package` instead of `verify`, but you need to successfully run `verify`, before you make a PR (Pull Request) on GitHub!

 ###Optimize the build